seanmpuckett/sai/docs/hello.md

 	  express from require 'express'

-The first term in fields definition is the field name, in this case __express__.
+The first term in a field definition is the field name, in this case `express`.
 Everything after that term is an expression that provides the value of the field, in this case `from require 'express'`.

-Here, __require__ is the same require function provided by Node.
-If a verb isn't at the beginning of a line, we can invoke it one of two ways, with `from` as shown here, or by using parenthesis immediately following it as one would in Javascript: `require('express')`.
+Here, `require` is the same require function provided by Node.
+If a verb isn't at the beginning of a line, we can invoke it one of two ways, as in `from require 'express'`, or by using parenthesis immediately following it as one would in Javascript: `require('express')`.
 Because SAI seeks to reduce the need for symbology and encourages readability, __from__ is the preferred form.
+(By putting `from` _in front_ of the verb, it is more clear when one is reading source that a verb is being invoked, rather than a value being referenced.)

-All references must be declared before any objects are defined.
+All references must be declared before any objects are defined, and now that that’s done we can continue.

 	object HelloHTTP 1.0.0
 	Instantiate task